What Does a Behavior Analyst Do? Life as a BCBA

 5. Stay Updated on Research and Literature

 To create effective programs, BCBAs must stay current on recent literature and research surrounding their field.
-Like any other science, ABA changes frequently.
+Like any other science, ABA therapy for Autism changes frequently.
 Reviewing research helps BCBAs solve problems, study new methods and create new hypotheses so they can continue serving clients to the best of their abilities.

 6. Provide Staff Training

-A board-certified behavioral analyst might provide additional training to staff members aside from ABA sessions.
+A Board Certified Behavior Analyst might provide additional training to staff members aside from ABA sessions.
 Training might be more general and deal with updated procedures in the field of behavioral analytics, or it can be client-focused.
 For instance, a BCBA could hold meetings with every member of a client’s team to ensure everyone is on the same page regarding the goals of programming and strategies.

 7. Communicate With Treatment Teams and Update ABA Programming